-Diana Daia is the Head of Content at Accutics and an experienced content strategist with a no-nonsense growth approach.
+Diana Daia is the Head of Content Marketing at Accutics and a strategist with a no-nonsense growth approach.
 She is passionate about digital marketing, CRO, digital analytics, and account-based strategy.
 She works closely with collaborative content & influencer outreach by creating guest articles and deep-dive interviews with leading marketing and digital analytics experts.

 ITP 2.1 stands for Intelligent Tracking Prevention 2.1 and is Apple’s initiative to protect user privacy by limiting the ability of marketers and online businesses to track users across domains via the Safari browser using first-party cookies.
 Compared to its first iteration in 2017 that decreased the tracking of third-party cookies to 30 days, ITP 2.1 is capping the lifetime of cookies set client side to seven days instead of the possible two years.
 This means that any cookie tracking carried out through martech and CRM tools or analytics platforms such as Adobe Analytics or Google Analytics are heavily impacted since all first-party cookies set in Safari are now expiring after a single week unless a solution is implemented to extend their lifetime.

 Enhanced tracking restrictions through first- and third-party cookies can be seen as a growing trend among web browsers, as Firefox and Brave have already joined the party by blocking third-party trackers.

 As cookies are periodically purged, any returning user that revisits a website after a period longer than seven days will be regarded as a new user and a potentially different customer even if, in reality, they may be the same person.
 In turn, these ‘new’ user identifiers that create duplicates make it impossible for marketers to have an accurate overview of their audiences and build audience segments based on complete and relevant data.